Calpers postpones launch of online pensions database

-SAN FRANCISCO (Reuters) - California’s pension fund for public employees said on Wednesday it would postpone launching a database that would make details of its members’ pension benefits public after three employee groups said they would press lawmakers to restrict information available through the feature.
+SAN FRANCISCO, July 10 (Reuters) - California’s pension fund for public employees said on Wednesday it would postpone launching a database that would make details of its members’ pension benefits public after three employee groups said they would press lawmakers to restrict information available through the feature.

 The California Public Employees’ Retirement System had planned to launch the searchable database on its website next week but said it would delay doing so pending the outcome of legislation that retiree groups will propose to limit retiree-related information available under state law.